Frequently Asked Questions

 4. HOW CAN MY GOVERNMENT DEPARTMENT FACULTY ADVISOR HELP ME AND HOW OFTEN SHOULD I SEE MY ADVISOR?

-Each student should meet at least once or twice each semester with his or her Government Department faculty adviser.
-Your adviser will give you academic advice about choosing courses and completing the Major.
+Each student should meet at least once or twice each semester with his or her Department faculty advisor.
+Your advisor will give you academic advice about choosing courses and completing the Major.
 To make the most of these meetings, bring a rough list of the courses you would like to take, a draft of your proposed course schedule, and a list of questions with you.
-The adviser is also available for one-on-one meetings to discuss your academic progress, your future intellectual/career plans, and your applications for graduate school or law school.
-It is best to plan meetings with faculty advisers well in advance, avoiding last-minute requests for assistance.
+The advisor is also available for one-on-one meetings to discuss your academic progress, your future intellectual/career plans, and your applications for graduate school or law school.
+It is best to plan meetings with faculty advisors well in advance, avoiding last-minute requests for assistance.

 5. WHICH GOVERNMENT COURSES SHOULD I TAKE FIRST?

 Students can enter the Major once they have completed any two courses.
 Our courses typically do not have prerequisites.
 However, we assume that students are gradually building up their understanding of the field as they make progress in the Major.
 We strongly recommend that students take introductory courses before they attempt to take courses at the 3000 level.
 This preparation is particularly important for students who wish to enroll in 4000 level courses.
 Students will find that after they complete the Introductory course in a particular sub-field (American Politics, Comparative Politics, International Relations, and Political Theory), the higher level courses in that sub-field will be more accessible.
 In short, students are given a lot of freedom to structure the major themselves, but will benefit from coursework that establishes a foundation at the introductory level before proceeding to more advanced work at the 3000 and 4000 level.

 6. HOW DOES THE ON-LINE ADD/DROP SYSTEM WORK?